OuhscBbmc/redcap-manual-v1/check/part11.md

 REDCap maintains the audit log in an accessible and downloadable format.

-The RT is responsible for assigned the reviewer and determining their qualification to interpret the logs.
+The RT is responsible for assigning the reviewer and determining their qualification to interpret the logs.

 #### Do you conduct forensic reviews if suspicious activity is detected? {#sec-check-part11-audit-trail-forensicreview}